tanainc/tana-input-api-samples/README.md

 ## Creating node with field type reference

 The dataType reference in combination with the id of the node add the refered not to that field.

+Available dataTypes:
+ - boolean
+ - date
+ - reference

 ```
 {
     "nodes": [
         {
             "name": "Neuromancer",
             "description": "Got the chiba city blues",
+            "supertags": [
+                {
-      "supertags": [{ "id": "lpl-rFx55q" }],
+                    "id": "lpl-rFx55q"
+                }
+            ],
             "children": [
                 {
                     "type": "field",
                     "attributeId": "o0IV60zsM6",
+                    "children": [
+                        {
+                            "id": "yX3HXLVlbj",
-          "children": [{ "id": "yX3HXLVlbj", "dataType": "reference" }]
+                            "dataType": "reference"
-        },
+                        }
+                    ]
+                }
             ]
         }
     ]
 }
 ```